Vandals destroy replica World Cup near Brazil base

-The vandals destroyed the replica trophy, which was on display in one of the town’s main thoroughfares, in the early hours of Tuesday.
+The vandals destroyed the replica trophy, which was on display in one of the hours of Tuesdaytown’s main thoroughfares, in the early .

 “Every effort will be taken to find the instigator or instigators of this act of vandalism so this attack does not go unpunished,” the town’s mayor said in a statement.

 The attack on the replica trophy was not the first on World Cup-related symbols in Brazil.
-Vandals have also attacked inflatable football balls and the cup's mascot Fuleco.
+Vandals have also attacked inflatable soccer balls and the cup's mascot Fuleco.

 Last year, more than a million people took to the streets of dozens of Brazilian cities to protest against public spending on the tournament and a lack of investment in public services.